weflex/graphml-parser/readme.md

 ## Why create this project

-This is not a real parser for GraphQL standard, this project just take the good form of GraphQL and make you and your projects are able to express your configurations in this simple way.
+This is not a real parser for GraphQL standard, this project just takes the good form of GraphQL and make you and your projects are able to express your configurations in this simple way.